John McKay (American football): Tampa Bay Buccaneers

 At 44 games under .500 McKay set the record for futility surpassing Bert Bell in 1983, a record he held until Marion Campbell passed him in 1988.

 Family and death

 McKay was the father of former Buccaneers general manager Rich McKay, the current president of the Atlanta Falcons.
-Another son, J. K. McKay, played wide receiver under him twice: first for the Trojans from 1972–75 and then later in the NFL for the Buccaneers from 1976–1979.
+Another son, J. K. McKay, played wide receiver under him twice: first for the Trojans from 1972 to 1975 and then later in the NFL for the Buccaneers from 1976 to 1979.
 McKay and his wife, Corky, had two daughters, Michele McKay Breese and Terri McKay Florio.

-McKay died at St. Joseph's Hospital in Tampa, Florida, from diabetes-related complications on June 10, 2001 at the age of 77.
+McKay died at St. Joseph's Hospital in Tampa, Florida, from diabetes-related complications on June 10, 2001, at the age of 77.
 His ashes were spread on the field of the Los Angeles Memorial Coliseum.
 For his contribution to sports in Los Angeles, he was honored with a Coliseum "Court of Honor" plaque by the Coliseum commissioners.